 Prerequisites: 380, 400.
 Control over currency and credit, policies of control by central banks and governments, United States Treasury and Federal Reserve System.
-3 credits

-URBAN ECONOMICS: THEORY AND POLICY 587

-Prerequisite: 200 and 201 or 244 or permission of instructor.
+587 URBAN ECONOMICS: THEORY AND POLICY 3 credits Prerequisite: 200 and 201 or 244 or permission of instructor.
 Analysis of urban issues from an economic perspective.
 Emphasis on urban growth, land-use patterns, housing, income distribution, poverty and urban fiscal policy.

-591 WORKSHOP IN ECONOMICS
+WORKSHOP IN ECONOMICS